 - Pay attention to technical indicators: There are thousands of indicators that all tell you something different.
 Make sure you choose a number of indicators which you can depend on.
 Do several of these indicators show that the market is going down?
 Then try to transfer some of your altcoins to a stablecoin like Tether so you can reinvest flexibly once the price drops.

-- Parabolic altcoins: It is possible for altcoins to go parabolic in market value during a bull run.
+- Parabolic altcoins: It is possible for altcoins to go parabolic in market value during a bull run (or altcoin season).
 The past has shown that coins never rise indefinitely.
 Try to take your profits during a parabolic run, otherwise you may be disappointed at the end of the line.

 - Don't be greedy: It happens quite often.
 An investment has just reached an all-time high and you think: what if the price doubles again?
+Many investors will act selfish, and some will even think the altcoin season will continue forever.
+Even when Bitcoin drops in price, many people will believe that this will be 'their' season.
 At such a moment, it is better to put your money where your mouth is.
 It is sensible to (gradually) take out at least part of your profit.